puppetlabs/puppet-docs/source/puppet/4.9/subsystem_catalog_compilation.markdown

     * **Classes** that should be assigned to the node, and parameters to configure the classes
     * Extra **top-scope variables** that should be set for the node
     * An **environment** for the node (which will override its requested environment)
 * Data from other sources, which is accessed as needed during compilation.
-It may be invoked by the main manifest or by classes or defined types in modules.
+It can be invoked by the main manifest or by classes or defined types in modules.
 This kind of data includes:
     * [Exported resources][] queried from [PuppetDB][]
     * The results of [functions][], which can access arbitrary data sources including Hiera or an external CMDB